 During the 1950s, Klement Gottwald, then General Secretary of the Communist Party, supported purge policies similar to those observed in the Soviet Union under the era of Joseph Stalin.
-These purges culminated in 1952 with the Prague Trial, when Ridolf Slansky, Gottwald's main opponent, was sentenced to death.
+These purges culminated in 1952 with the Prague Trial, when Ridolf Slansky, Gottwald's main opponent was sentenced to death.
+The opponent, was sentenced to death.
 The aim of this purge was to show Stalin the extent of Gottwald's influence.
 He ousted many of the KSČ's top cadres, thereby consolidating his power.